 One of our Facebook friends recently asked us about Lew’s speech given in Philadelphia after Lincoln’s famous “Hung in Black” speech.
-This blog post is adapted from our research and response.
+As a result, we adapted our research and response for this post.

 On June 7 and 8, 1864, the Republican National Convention met in Baltimore and nominated Abraham Lincoln to a second term in the White House.
-Earlier that year, Lew Wallace had been appointed Commander of the 8th Army Corps in Baltimore by Lincoln.
+Earlier that year, Lincoln appointed Lew Wallace as Commander of the 8th Army Corps in Baltimore.
 Lew had already successfully supported an election in Maryland that assured that the state would remain in the Union.
 Holding the Convention in Baltimore furthered the Union cause.

 I suppose that this toast is intended to open the way for me to say something.
 War at the best is terrible, and this of ours, in its magnitude and duration, is one of the most terrible the world has ever known.
 It has deranged business totally in many places, and perhaps in all.
 It has destroyed property, destroyed life, and ruined homes.
 It has produced a national debt and a degree of taxation unprecedented in the history of this country.
 It has caused mourning among us until the Heavens may almost be said to be hung in black….

 After noting the important work of the Sanitary and Christian Commissions, Lincoln went on to say, “When is this war to end?
 I do not wish to name a day when it will end, lest the end should not come at the given time.
 We accepted this war, and did not begin it.
 We accepted it for an object, and when that object is accomplished the war will end; and I hope to God it will never end until that object is accomplished.”

 Lincoln v.
 McClellan